 - 7.1 The proposed biomass boiler will be making a significant contribution to a low carbon future.
 A Shade Greener are looking to install a number of these boilers across the UK to assist in meeting the Governments renewable energy targets.
 This application is submitted after giving a great deal of consideration on the impact of the proposed setting, balanced against the benefits of this renewable energy provision.
-The proposed location has minimal impact on the wider area and will sit comfortably within the existing built form. - 7.2 The proposed biomass boiler will have a minimal impact on the proposed location with wider benefits including financial benefits for the customer, which in term assists with maintaining the local economy, the job creation and reduction in greenhouse gas emissions.
-On balance it is considered that the proposal is of great benefit to the customer, A Shade Greener and the emissions targets of Staffordshire Moorlands District Council. - 7.3 In summary, it is considered that the application is fully consistent with National and Local Policy and all the benefits highlighted above constitute an acceptable proposal.
+The proposed location will be visible from areas around the site, the existing trees and wall will provide an element of screening. - 7.2 The proposed biomass boilers will have a minimal impact on the proposed location with wider benefits, including financial benefits for the customer, which in term assists with maintaining the local economy, the job creation and reduction in greenhouse gas emissions.
+On balance it is considered that the proposal is of great benefit to the customer, A Shade Greener and the emissions targets of Staffordshire Moorlands Council. - 7.3 In summary, it is considered that the application is fully consistent with National and Local Policy and all the benefits highlighted above constitute an acceptable proposal.